Skip to content

 ---

-When using type: 'content', every content entry generates a URL-friendly slug property from its file id.
-The slug is used to query the entry directly from your collection.
+When using the glob() loader with Markdown, MDX, Markdoc, or JSON files, every content entry id is automatically generated in an URL-friendly format based on the content filename.
+The id is used to query the entry directly from your collection.
 It is also useful when creating new pages and URLs from your content.

-You can override an entry’s generated slug by adding your own slug property to the file frontmatter.
-This is similar to the “permalink” feature of other web frameworks. "slug" is a special, reserved property name that is not allowed in your custom collection schema and will not appear in your entry’s data property.
+You can override an entry’s generated id by adding your own slug property to the file frontmatter or data object for JSON files.
+This is similar to the “permalink” feature of other web frameworks.

 ---